john-kheir/home/docs/booting/virtualbox.md

-# Installing Core0 on VirtualBox
+# Installing G8OS on a VM in VirtualBox

 Steps: